 Wells would be powered by a generator, or by solar power with the ability to connect a fuel generator as a secondary power source, if needed.
 A generator would be hauled to the well site on a trailer.
 Panels for solar energy would be installed using a tractor with an auger.
-Poles would be concreted in the ground with solar panels mounted upon the poles.
+Poles would be installed with concrete in the ground and solar panels mounted upon the poles.
 Pole height would be as low as possible, while still allowing panels to clear vegetation.
 Solar panels vary in size from 16 to 40 inches in length by 40 to 70 inches in width.
 The number of panels needed would depend on the characteristics of each well.
 Vegetative and topographic screening would be utilized as much as possible to minimize visual disturbance.
 The well and power source would be fenced, enclosing the minimum area needed to protect the well and energy source, with a maximum perimeter of 0.1 mile, following the fencing PDE.
-If a barbed wire fence is not effective at keeping
+If a barbed wire fence is not effective at keeping livestock and wild horses from causing damage, metal fence panels may be used.
+If well production is low enough that a storage tank is required to store water, it would be at most 8 feet in height by 28 feet in length and hold 10,000 gallons of water.
+Tank size would be based on water production of the well (a higher producing well would require a smaller storage tank than described above and may eliminate the need completely).
+The storage tank would be placed aboveground, with perch deterrents, and painted to blend in with the surrounding landscape.
+The color would be chosen from the BLM Standard Environmental Color Chart and would be approved by BLM prior to painting.
+Equipment for installation may include an excavator or backhoe and a low-boy truck and trailer to haul the tank.
+Wells would be constructed using a phased in approach with no more than two new wells being drilled in any given year.
+Proposed wells would primarily be used to distribute livestock and would not regularly be turned on for wild horses.

-44 Currently authorized AUMs are allowed to graze within WSA areas, as well as non-WSA areas.
-Of the currently authorized 7,577 AUMs, typically around 5,606 AUMs are utilized within the Desert Pasture, including WSAs, with no limitations.
+48 Currently authorized AUMs are allowed to graze within WSA areas, as well as non-WSA areas.
+Of the currently authorized 7,577 AUMs, typically around 5,606 AUMs are utilized within the Desert Pasture, including WSAs.
 This use would continue under this alternative.
 Only the Reinstated Non-WSA AUMs would be required to be utilized outside of WSAs.

-45There is no guarantee water would be found at any well location.
+49There is no guarantee water would be found at any well location.
 The Alvord Basin is part of the larger tectonic geomorphic Basin and Range province, a region of alternating narrow faulted mountains and flat arid valleys with abrupt elevation changes.
 This structure, along with lithology, are the principal control on the occurrence and movement of groundwater in Basin and Range aquifers (Robson and Banta, 1995).
 Faults can act as aquitards, with the fault core creating less permeable zones incapable of transmitting useful quantities of water (Turndage, et.al., 2018), this further isolates the sequences and distinct volcanic strata that undelay the Alvord Basin.
 In the Alvord Basin this occurs beneath 100 to 275 meters of unconsolidated Pliocene alluvium (Cleary, 1976).
 This makes predicting groundwater patterns and flows difficult as it is a challenge to find the isolated aquifers beneath the Alvord Basin area.